Table of Contents

 There are a few ways to purchase GICs, including online, directly through the bank or credit union issuing them, or through a broker.

 - You can purchase GICs online through pages just like this one.
 Each bank or credit union has its own terms, conditions, and sign-up process.
 This is perhaps the fastest and easiest way to compare and purchase GIC rates from the comfort of your own home.

 |Compare the Best GIC Rates in Canada||Compare GIC Rates|

-Banks vs. Credit Unions
+Direct: Banks and Credit Unions

 - GICs are available for purchase through a bank or credit union.
 Both have their respective advantages and disadvantages, but first, let’s take a look at the differences between banks and credit unions.